digital-botanical-gardens-initiative/dendron-jbuf/notes/root.md

 This website is a Dendron based website.
 If you don't know what this is about have a look at [The Dendron Home Page](https://wiki.dendron.so/).

 This project is part of the [Digital Botanical Garden Initiative](https://www.dbgi.org/dendron-dbgi/).
-In the frame of the DBGI, we have curated the species list of the Botanical Garden of the University of Fribourg ([BGUniFr](https://www.unifr.ch/jardin-botanique/fr/)), which is displayed in the current website.
+In the frame of the DBGI, we have curated the species list of the Botanical Garden of the University of Fribourg ([BGUniFr](https://www.unifr.ch/jardin-botanique/fr/) and https://www.wikidata.org/wiki/Q27480249), which is displayed in the current website.